-The WebServicesAssembler configuration file supports the <wsdl-gen> and description WSDL files and client-side proxy files.
+The WebServicesAssembler configuration file supports the <wsdl-gen> and <proxy-gen> tags to allow a Web Service developer to generate Web Service description WSDL files and client-side proxy files.
 You can add these tags to control whether the WSDL file and the client-side proxy are generated.
 You can also specify that the WSDL file be assembled with the Document Style Web Service .ear.
 A client-side developer can then obtain the WSDL file from the deployed Web Service and use it to build an application.